 Let me know in the comments!

-If you’d like to learn more about creating passive income, this is where I started to learn.
+If you’d like to learn more about creating passive income, this place taught me how it could be done.

 All the best,